PRESCHOOL THROUGH SECOND GRADE: Midrashat Chozek

 The tenth grades explore the topic of Jewish identity through a variety of articles and resources on such issues as: being Jewish in a non-Jewish world; who is a Jew?; recognizing and responding to anti-Semitism; the meaning of Israel; and why be Jewish?.
 Toward the end of the year, the class prepares for Confirmation on the evening of Shavuot by creating a worship service, choosing a theme, and writing a d’var Torah based upon the theme.

-This introductory year of Hebrew uses the primer Shalom Uv’racha (Script Edition), to expose students to the letters and vowels that are the building blocks the reading and writing the Hebrew language.
+This introductory year of Hebrew uses a variety of Hebrew primers to expose students to the letters and vowels that are the building blocks the reading and writing the Hebrew language.
 Through the use of meaningful and familiar Hebrew words, students learn how to decode the language step-by-step through reading and writing activities.
 Also introduced at this step of learning are simple prayers and blessings that make use of the key vocabulary introduced in the text.
 The goal of this year is to allow students to grow into proficient Hebrew readers at its conclusion.

-For our advanced Hebrew students, we offer the opportunity to study modern, conversational Hebrew, connecting them to those in Israel who, daily, allow this language to live.
+These years of Hebrew study seek to imbue students with the ability to become proficient in both prayer and Hebrew grammar.
+Students work with our rabbi to become fluent readers of the many prayers of our liturgical service, and look into the meaning of these prayers at a deeper level.
+Students also work with our cantor to learn Torah trope so that they are fully prepared to enter their b’nai mitzvah study privately.
+For these advanced Hebrew students, we also offer the opportunity to study modern, conversational Hebrew, connecting them to those in Israel who, daily, allow this language to live.
 Students will practice both Hebrew writing (through the learning of Hebrew script) and conversation, and will build their Hebrew vocabulary through every day words used in Israel.
 They will also leave the year with the ability to conduct regular business in a Hebrew speaking world, being able to engage in conversations about family, the transactions of business, and other practical matters.